 Your questions:

-As a recent Law graduate, should I follow your guide on writing a graduate CV or would the rules be different for a law job?
+As a recent Law graduate, should I follow your guide on writing a graduate CV or would the rules be different?

 Good question!
-With a graduate CV, the aim is to showcase your enthusiasm and availability, together with details of your qualifications.
-When writing a CV for a career in law, rather than concentrating so much on the future, more focus should be placed on actual experience and the skills / knowledge you already have.
+With a graduate CV, the aim is to showcase enthusiasm.
+For a career in law, more focus should be placed on actual experience and the specific skills / knowledge you already have.

-I am considering changing careers, and participating in further education to seek a career as a Solicitor, is there anything I should be aware of?
+I am considering changing careers to seek a career as a Solicitor, is there anything I should be aware of?

-The initial stage of becoming a Solicitor will involve the completion of an undergraduate law degree, followed by a 1-year vocational course.
-Be aware that many law firms will place emphasis upon proven academic achievements, coupled with relevant work experience and extracurricular activities.
+Becoming a Solicitor involves a law degree followed by a vocational course.
+Law firms place heavy emphasis upon proven academic achievements and extracurricular activities.

 In an application form, I have been asked why I want to be a Solicitor.
 Can you help?

-This is a question that we can’t answer for you as it needs to be personal.
-However, be sure to showcase your strengths relating to the position you’re applying for.
-Also, why not speak to fellow professionals to see what attracted them to the role – maybe your reasons are mutual?
+This needs to be personal.
+Showcase your strengths relating to the position and speak to fellow professionals to see what attracted them to the role – maybe your reasons are mutual?